This is a big question!

 Where do you start?

-Let’s have a look at how Assistants, can specifically be more accountable within the role.
+Let’s look at how Assistants can be more accountable within the role.

 What tasks do you have control over?